aaronparker/aaronparker.github.io/_posts/2006-10-08-windows-vista-101-multiple-local-group-policy.md

 [<img border="0" width="555" src="http://stealthpuppy.com/wp-content/uploads/2006/10/1000.14.141.AddingSnapIn.PNG" height="480" style="width: 555px; height: 480px" />](http://stealthpuppy.com/wp-content/uploads/2006/10/1000.14.141.AddingSnapIn.PNG)

-It&#8217;s a simple as that.
+It's a simple as that.
 Now you can apply policies to non-Administrators without affecting administrator accounts on the machine.
 For a full step by step guide and discussion on this feature check out the following document from Microsoft:

 [Step-by-Step Guide to Managing Multiple Local Group Policy](http://download.microsoft.com/download/3/b/a/3ba6d659-6e39-4cd7-b3a2-9c96482f5353/Step%20by%20Step%20Guide%20to%20Device%20Driver%20Signing%20and%20Staging.doc)